 Where do you go from here?

 When it comes to SEM it is important to identify the benefits you will get in the different search engines.
-This is not to say you should be using one over the other, as if you want to maximise your reach it is better to use both.
-With what you have just learned you can make sure your campaigns are maximised to set you up for success no matter what!
+This is not to say you should be using one over the other as if you want to maximize your reach it is better to use both.
+With what you have just learned you can make sure your campaigns are maximized to set you up for success no matter what!

 To learn more about search marketing and what it entails check out our blog.
 This will give you all the information you need to make sure your agency stands out!